 - Mark each day that you don’t gamble on a calendar so you can see your achievement.
 Record your feelings in a diary.

 - Ask a friend to manage your money for an agreed amount of time, and then review whether you are ready to take back your financial responsibilities when this time is up.

 - Be prepared for withdrawal symptoms.
 Although you are not physically abusing your body, you may still experience depression, shakes and palpitations.

 Helping a gambler

-When gambling gets out of hand it can destroy relationships in the same way as alcohol or drug dependency.
+When someone addicted to gambling gets out of hand, it can destroy relationships in the same way as alcohol or drug dependency.
 It is estimated that gambling addiction can affect up to 13 people linked to the gambler – so if you think someone you know has a problem, don’t shove it under the carpet and hope that it will go away, deal with it now.

 Remember that gambling can become a serious problem, and like any other addiction, gamblers can’t ‘just give up’.
 Keep encouraging them to stop, but bear in mind that the decision has to come from them, and they could lie to you (and themselves) about their habit.
 Even if they don’t believe they have a problem, make them aware that you think they do, but leave the responsibility for the gambling and its consequences with them.
 Most importantly, make sure they know that you still love them, even if you have to make a tough decision such as asking them to leave home for a while.